wendahere/GoGetter/Journal.md

 ## Week 18 (11/01/2021 to 17/01/2021)

 ### Monday 11/01/2021

+Allen made the pull flap from 3mm thick acrylic.

+**show picture of acrylic pull flap**

+He also made some slight changesd to the dimensions of the collection point panels, such as making them with bigger holes to give them some extra room to be adjusted to ensure that the sides are flushed.

+He also round out the sharp edges and corners of the feed tray and handle using a dremmel that had a grinding bit.

+**show pic of filleted feed tray**

 Wen Da worked on testing all the LED with colors provided by GOS, Yellow, Blue and Red.